 For edema and congestion due to cardiovascular beriberi: 100 mg IV once a day for several days

 Heart failure is also treated.

 For Wernicke-Korsakoff syndrome, thiamin is given for several days.
 Although evidence has not established any single superior regimen, a common one is 500 mg IV infused over 30 minutes 3 times a day for 2 consecutive days and 250 mg IV or IM once a day for an additional 5 days in combination with other B vitamins.
 Anaphylactic reactions to IV thiamin are rare.
 Symptoms of ophthalmoplegia may resolve in a day; improvement in patients with Korsakoff psychosis may take 1 to 3 months.
 Recovery from neurologic deficits is often incomplete in Wernicke-Korsakoff syndrome and in other forms of thiamin deficiency.

 Because thiamin deficiency often occurs with other B vitamin deficiencies, multiple water-soluble vitamins are usually given for several weeks.
 Patients should continue to consume a nutritious diet, supplying 1 to 2 times the daily recommended intake of vitamins; all alcohol intake should stop.

 The risk of thiamin deficiency is increased in people who subsist on highly refined carbohydrates such as polished rice and white flour (as occurs in countries with high rates of food insecurity) or people with alcohol use disorder.

-Early findings can be nonspecific; peripheral neurologic deficits, high-output heart failure, and Wernicke-Korsakoff syndrome (mainly in alcoholics) may also develop.
+Early findings can be nonspecific; peripheral neurologic deficits, high-output heart failure, and Wernicke-Korsakoff syndrome (mainly in people with alcohol use disorder) may also develop.